 Grade 12 Graduating Students (Volunteer Requirement):

 Please email your completed Community Involvement Hours Record Form to your guidance counsellor.
+This will be filed in your OSR.

 Last name A-H – Ms. Susi – [email protected]